Emmi-edu/SnakeGame/readme.md

 #### Fog of War
-The map is enveloped in fog of war, obscuring visibility and preventing players from seeing hazards.
+The map is enveloped in fog of war, obscuring visibility and preventing players from seeing foods and hazards.
 Players can only reveal tiles that they have explored, adding an element of strategy to navigation.

 #### Self-Collision
-Players must avoid biting their own tail.
+Players must avoid biting their own tail like an ouroboros.
 If the snake collides with itself, it results in instant defeat.